 The Commission has concluded that when the tenant breaches the lease and abandons the property, the lessor should have an immediate right to resort to an action for damages.
 The lessor in such a case should be entitled to sue immediately for all damages--present and future--caused by the abandonment of the property or the termination of the lease.
-He should not be required to defer a damage action --the present California practice--until the end of the term and run the risk that the defaulting lessee will be insolvent or unavailable at the end of the term.
+This is in substance the remedy that is now available under Civil Code Section 3308 if the parties provide for this remedy in the lease.
+Absent such a provision in the lease, the lessor under existing law must defer his damage action until the end of the term and run the risk that the defaulting lessee will be insolvent or unavailable at the end of the term.
 The availability of a suit for damages would not abrogate the present right to rescind the lease or to sue for specific or preventive relief if the lessor has no adequate remedy at law.
 Rather, an action for damages would present the lessor with a reasonable choice of remedies such as those available to a promisee when a promisor has breached a contract.

-Right of Lessor to Recover Damages Upon Breach by Lessee Justifying Termination of Lease
+Right of Lessor to Recover Damages Upon Breach

+by Lessee Justifying Termination of Lease